jborean93/PSOpenAD/docs/en-US/Get-OpenADAuthSupport.md

 + `Method`: The authentication method

++ `SaslId`: The SASL mechanism name that this provider represents

 + `Available`: Whether this authentication method can be used by the client

 + `CanSign`: Whether this authentication method can sign or encrypt data over a non-TLS connection

-+ `SupportsCB`: Whether this authentication method supports channel binding over a TLS connection

-+ `Details`: Extra details on why a feature may not be available or why signing/encryption/channel binding support isn't available
++ `Details`: Extra details on why a feature may not be available

 ## NOTES
 The `Anonymous` and `Simple` authentication methods are always available to the client.
 These methods do not support signatures or encryption over a non-TLS connection so should be avoided in those scenarios.
-The `Negotiate` and `Kerberos` methods are reliant on the client having both `SASL` and `GSSAPI` installed on the host.
+The `Negotiate` and `Kerberos` methods are always available on Windows but relies on a working `GSSAPI` library on non-Windows hosts.
-Depending on the version of OpenLDAP or SASL that is installed it may not support channel binding which could be enforced by an active directory server.

 ## RELATED LINKS